RESOURCES to identify ADDICTION and Substance Use

 Consequences of addiction

 Substance abuse can have severe consequences, depending on the addiction.
-From social consequences (e.g., debts, unemployment, criminalization, etc.) to psychological damage such as depression, sleep and concentration disorders or the complete disintegration of the personality, to physical illness (e.g., chronic damages, accidents, infections) and danger to life, addictions can have different effects.
+From social consequences (e.g., debts, unemployment, criminalization, etc.) to psychological damage such as depression, sleep and concentration disorders or the complete disintegration of the personality, to physical illness (e.g., chronic damages, accidents, infections) and danger to life.

 An addiction can only be treated if the person concerned also wants the treatment and thus wants to find a solution to the addiction.
 In most cases, forced treatment leads to a relapse, because the person concerned is not actively working towards the goal of leaving the addiction behind.